 - and the spread of psychological ideas among the American public.

-Additional mentions of a separate scholarly journal article from 2010, entitled Sexual Orientation Differences as Deficits: Science and Stigma in the History of American Psychology and authored by Gregory M. Herek, are also referenced.
+Additional mentions of a separate scholarly journal article, Sexual Orientation Differences as Deficits: Science and Stigma in the History of American Psychology (Herek, 2010), are also referenced.

-It is, in candor, horrific to learn that the field of Psychology, directly and indirectly, helped reinforce and “bake in” systemic racist positions from the 19th century towards African Americans, other minorities, and immigrant populations that still affect (or maybe more like infect?) our society today to some degree.
+It’s concerning to learn that the field of Psychology, directly and indirectly, reinforced and “baked in” systemic racist positions from the 19th century towards African Americans, other minorities, and immigrant populations that continue to still affect society today.